 Curiosity is still a family owned and run business.
 Ellen and William Thomas are still very involved in the school.

-When Ellen Thomas is not planning lessons for the after-school program and summer camp program areas, she participating on educational boards to discuss the future of education in bucks county.
+When Ellen Thomas is not planning lessons for the summer camp program areas, she participating on educational boards to discuss the future of education in Bucks County.

-William Thomas, when he is not working around the campus providing upkeep for our farm, you will see him on the polo field in Tinicum.
-At Tinicum, he serves at the President of the Tinicum Polo Club.
+William Thomas, when he is not working around the campus providing upkeep for our farm, you will see him on the polo field in Tinicum as a player and the Former President of the Tinicum Polo Club.

-In 2011, Jeremiah completed his Master's Degree in Educational Administration.
-Upon completion of his degree, he accepted the position of Director/Head of School for the Curiosity Shoppe & Toddler Center.
+In 2006, Ellen and William's son, Jeremiah Thomas, took a Director position of Camp Curiosity while teaching at a local middle school.
+He completed his Master's Degree in 2011 for Educational Administration and accepted the long-term position of Director and Head of School for Curiosity Shoppe & Toddler Center.